steffenhaug/plox/report.md

 - rasterize bezier curves
 - rasterize text _properly_
 - plots
-- performance is not a goal; correctness is
+- performance is not a goal; correctness is.
     - rationale: I'm not trying to rasterize all of wikipedia, workloads will be relatively small

 # Bézier curves background